zjavlt/MinesweeperBot/README.md

 This project is a bot developed using **Java** and **Selenium WebDriver** to automatically play and solve a web-based version of the game Minesweeper.

 Beyond simple web page manipulation, the bot analyzes the state of the game board in real-time, making decisions through logical deduction and heuristic-based algorithms.
-This project served as a practical application for learning object-oriented design, test automation, dynamic web page handling, and basic game AI logic.
+This project served as a practical application for learning object-oriented design, test automation, dynamic web page handling.

 ## Key Features